ckormanyos/real-time-cpp/code_snippets/readme.md

         <img src="https://img.shields.io/badge/try%20it%20on-godbolt-green" /></a>
 </p>

-These are the code snippets from the book
+These are the code snippets from the chapters of the book C.M.
-C.M.
 Kormanyos,
 [Real-Time C++](https://www.springer.com/de/book/9783662629956):
 Efficient Object-Oriented